COVID-19 Impact on our work

 Actions in Response

-We understand that the quarantine that has been imposed in the face of the COVID-19 Pandemic has had a strong impact on the mental health of our community.
-As a response we have moved to offer online art workshops.
+We quickly understood that quarantine had a strong impact on the mental health of our community.
+As a response we moved to offer Online Art Workshops.
 These workshops have been designed to be therapeutic and open to everybody, with no art experience neccessary.
-Through art and creative techniques we offer a space to clear our minds and channel our feelings.
+Through art and creative techniques we offer a space to clear our minds and channel our feelings (you can access them below).